Community Climate Funding logo Community Climate Funding logo

 To be eligible for funding, applications must demonstrate that proposed activities will increase community resiliency by undertaking community-based FireSmart planning and activities that reduce the community’s risk from wildfire.

-New in 2024 – To qualify for funding, all applicants are required to have a FireSmart Position, participate in a Community FireSmart and Resiliency Committee and have an acceptable CWRP/CWPP.
+To qualify for funding, all applicants are required to have a FireSmart Position, participate in a Community FireSmart and Resiliency Committee and have an acceptable Community Wildfire Resiliency Plan (CWRP) or Community Wildfire Protection Plan (CWPP).

 Type of Funding